curioustools/sizeutils/README.md

 ## SizeUnit

-This class can be used just like [TimeUnit](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/TimeUnit.html) from java.
+This little library can be used just like [TimeUnit](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/TimeUnit.html) from java.
+It has no dependencies on other libs or even the android framework, so feel free to use in your web,kmm or backend project too!

 **0) Installation**